raszta/TMNT-website/README.md

 # TMNT-website
-# Website for improving skills of JS/HTML/SASS/RWD
+# Website for improving skills of JS/HTML/SASS/CSS/RWD
+Made only for learning